 To sum up, there are multiple indicators that may impact the performance of XR services, therefore this key issue will study:

-- identify what KPI the application enabling layer could provide that impact the QoS of the XR services.
+- Identify what KPI the application enabling layer could provide that impact the QoS of the XR services.

 NOTE: Coordination with SA4 and reuse of SA2 capabilities are needed.

-- how the KPI could be measured at the application enabling layer, and the enhancement of the SEALDD services.
+- How the KPI could be measured at the application enabling layer, and the enhancement of the SEALDD services.

 4.2 Key issue #2: E2E Multi-Modal Communication Flows